denoland/manual/runtime/kv/operations.md

 2 different selectors that can be used to filter the keys matched.

-The `prefix` selector matches all keys that start with the given prefix key parts.
+The `prefix` selector matches all keys that start with the given prefix key parts, but not inclusive of an exact match of the key.
 The prefix selector may optionally be given a `start` OR `end` key to limit the range of keys returned.
 The `start` key is inclusive, and the `end` key is exclusive.

 The `range` selector matches all keys that are lexographically between the given `start` and `end` keys.
 The `start` key is inclusive, and the `end` key is